 Henley Chocolates is famous for its mini chocolate truffles, which are packaged in foil covered boxes.
-The base of each box is created by cutting squares that are 4 centimeters on an edge from each corner of a rectangular piece of cardboard and folding the cardboard edges up to create a rectangular prism 4 centimeters deep.
-A matching lid is constructed in a similar manner, but, for this task, we focus on the base, which is illustrated in the diagrams below.
+The base of each box is created by cutting squares that are 4 centimeters on an edge from each corner of a rectangular piece of cardboard and folding the cardboard edges up to create a rectangular prism 4 rectangle that is two and one-half times as long as it is wide.